cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       the domain-specific language (DSL) for writing and executing financial contracts on blockchain.

     Marlowe Playground
-      the browser -based sandbox environment for end-to-end financial smart contract development.
+      the browser-based sandbox environment for end-to-end financial smart contract development.
 Its purpose is to encourage all types of developers, even if you don’t have prior Haskell or Javascript experience, to build financial products on Cardano.
 A set of tutorials is available that outlines example contracts and overview information on Marlowe and how contracts should be modelled.

     metadata